bill-auger/loopidity/CONTRIBUTING.md

 ### Issue Tracker

-Please do not hesitate to use the issue tracker for bug reports, feature requests, constructive notes on existing issues, and significant progress updates that are not yet in a pull request; but use the gitter chat or other channels for lengthy discussions and other issues such as general help.
+Please do not hesitate to use the issue tracker for bug reports, feature requests, constructive notes on existing issues, and significant progress updates that are not yet in a pull request; but use the [gitter chat][gitter] or other channels for lengthy discussions and other issues such as general help.

 [free-sw]:       https://www.gnu.org/philosophy/free-sw.html